Duet3D/DuetSoftwareFramework/README.md

 - `ModelRetryDelay`: If DuetControlServer is not running, this specifies the delay between reconnect attempts in milliseconds
 - `ObjectModelUpdateTimeout`: When a WebSocket is connected and waiting for object model changes, this specifies the timeout after which DWS stops waiting and polls the WebSocket again
 - `UseStaticFiles`: Whether to provide web files from the virtual `www` directory.
 This is required for DWC if DWS is not running as a reverse proxy
+- `DefaultWebDirectory`: Default web directory to fall back to if DCS could not be contacted (requires `UseStaticFiles` to be set)
 - `WebSocketBufferSize`: This defines the maximum buffer size per third-party WebSocket connection

 It is possible to override these settings using command-line arguments, too.